Thu, 12 November 2020

 We take a look at the two leading providers of business mobile services in the UK: Vodafone and O2.

-When choosing a Vodafone business plan, you’ll still get all of the regular benefits that are available on personal phone plans.
+When choosing a Vodafone business plan, you’ll still get all of the regular benefits available on personal phone plans.
 This means 5G coverage, unlimited data, VeryMe Rewards and Entertainment add-ons.

 With Vodafone, you can get a business mobile plan for the same cost as a standard personal mobile plan.